MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

    >[!NOTE]
    >The host authentication and provisioning certificates must be exported as .pfx files.

-### Create configuration package
+### Create dock provisioning package

-When you've obtained or created the certificates, you’re ready to build the .msi configuration package that will be applied to target Surface devices.
+When you've obtained or created the certificates, you’re ready to build the .msi provisioning package that will be applied to target devices.

 1. Run Surface **UEFI Configurator**.